kadavilrahul/woocommerce_searchbar/README.md

-# Custom Product Search for WordPress
+# Custom Product Search for Woocommerce

 This plugin adds a custom product search functionality to your WordPress site, allowing you to search both WordPress posts/products and external PostgreSQL database products.